kAworu/adventofcode-2016/README.md

 > expert who wants to stay sharp as they are for a beginner who is just
 > learning to code.
 Each puzzle calls upon different skills and has two parts
 > that build on a theme.

+## Why Rust?

+I needed an excuse to learn Rust and it was perfect.
+As a result, expect the code to be over-engineered on purpose because I wanted to learn new mechanisms and/or use some fancy crate.